The Proper Time To Send Your Wedding Invitations

 When to Send Wedding Invitations

 For overeager brides who are ahead of schedule, holding on to invitations that are ready a bit early may a challenge.
 The rest of us, though, may have trouble enough just trying to plan in advance for all of the pieces of the puzzle to come together.
-Even if you’ve picked out your paper styles on time, there are printing timelines, envelope stuffing, and calligrapher schedules to take into account.
-Who knew there’d be so many timetables to consider for piece of mail?
+Even if you've picked out your paper styles on time, there are printing timelines, envelope stuffing, and calligrapher schedules to take into account.
+Who knew there'd be so many timetables to consider for a piece of mail?